-The Chinese, for their part, have already announced the opening of a targeted credit line for Poland for 10 billion dollars.
-Under the financing of projects within the framework of the OPEP, which caused the Poles simply a uniform project boom.
+The Chinese, for their part, have already announced the opening of a targeted credit line for Poland for 10 billion dollars to finance projects within the framework of OPEP, which caused the Poles to simply form a project boom.
 The former Minister of Transport of Poland (2005 - 2007) Jerzy Polyaczek suggested the idea of extending the track from Slavkov for another 80 kilometers to the ports of Gliwice and Kozle.
-The latter should be interesting because it is located directly on the Oder and is the end point of the Oder waterway, which allows to organize navigation downstream as far as the Szczecin Gulf and the Baltic Sea.
-According to the idea of the authors, it is generally possible, together with the Czech Republic, to realize the Danube-Oder-Elbe river transport corridor deep into Europe.
+The latter should be interesting because it is located directly on the Oder and is the end point of the Oder waterway, allowing to organize navigation downstream as far as the Szczecin Gulf and the Baltic Sea.
+According to the authors' idea, it is generally possible, together with the Czech Republic, to realize the Danube-Oder-Elbe river transport corridor deep into Europe.

 However, only the Polish Poles do not intend to limit themselves.
 Warsaw develops and declares a whole gamut of plans covering "any possible options".
-Among them, as obvious enough - to join the railway corridor with Belarus - is also highly questionable, such as the closure of the Scandinavian ferry crossings in case if China chooses the main Russian Northern Sea Route as the main one.
-At the same time, why should Finnish or Norwegian ferries go to Poland, and not just to Germany and the Netherlands, or why do Chinese ships transfer cargo in Northern Scandinavia to a piece of iron, then again to load them into ferries instead of immediately bypassing Scandinavia and unload, say, In the Netherlands - remains a mystery.
+Among them, as obvious enough - to join the railway corridor with Belarus, - and extremely dubious, such as the closure of the Scandinavian ferry crossings in case if China chooses the main Russian Northern Sea Route as the main one.
+At the same time, why should Finnish or Norwegian ferries go to Poland, and not immediately to Germany and the Netherlands, or why do Chinese ships transfer cargoes in Northern Scandinavia to a piece of iron, then again reload them on ferries instead of immediately bypassing Scandinavia and unload, say, in the Netherlands - remains a mystery.
 Moreover, the main goal of the project is to minimize the number of trans-shipments between different types of transport.

 However, the Polish plans have a significant threat.
 For almost a year now, Beijing has made it very clear that out of all the possible variants of the "way", the most promising and economically advantageous option is through Kazakhstan and Russia, which, of course, inevitably leads to Belarus and then to Poland, but the final key point of the route considers all The same German city of Duisburg.
 And, if necessary, the Chinese can fully extend the "wide gauge", since Duisburg will serve as a key fork in the traffic flow further to London, Madrid and Milan.